hegde-atri/arch-wiki/src/config/kitty.md

 # Kitty

 Kitty is my terminal emulator choice.
-It has
+It is very performant and extensive.
+Although kitty was terminal multiplexer features, I tend to stick to tmux as tmux can persistant shell sessions.